 The letter describes how the encroachment of palm oil plantations is forcing the displacement of people from their ancestral homes and causing detrimental environmental impacts:

-The civil society organisations pleaded with Members of the European Parliament:
+The civil society organizations pleaded with Members of the European Parliament:

 “Unless you take action to restrict demand for biofuels, Europe will continue to force the transformation of our countries’ vital forests, community lands, and biodiversity hot-spots into industrial-scale, monoculture oil palm plantations.”

 Liberals have often ridiculed conservatives for supposedly being absolute about morals, politics, and even science.
 For example, Albert Einstein’s theory of relativity was supported by the German left, while those on the right opposed it, believing it threatened their cultural worldview.
-But this expected approach—relativism and scepticism from liberals and absolutism from conservatives—has been turned upside down in the climate debate.
-While right-wingers call for open debate about the causes of climate change, the Left consider such discussion intolerable and behave as if we know the future of climate decades in advance, a position that is indefensible, scientifically and philosophically.
-It must be explained to progressives: by unquestioningly supporting climate alarmism, they have sold out philosophically, declining to employ the scepticism they like to think they would normally practice.
+But this expected approach—relativism and skepticism from liberals and absolutism from conservatives—has been turned upside down in the climate debate.
+While right-wingers call for open debate about the causes of climate change, the Left considers such discussion intolerable and behaves as if we know the future of climate decades in advance, a position that is indefensible, scientifically, and philosophically.
+It must be explained to progressives: by unquestioningly supporting climate alarmism, they have sold out philosophically, declining to employ the skepticism they like to think they would normally practice.